joy0520/TweatIt/README.md

 * [X] Check if network available.
 * [X] Back button would leave app rather than going back to the login activity, which leads to a situation that user cannot leave app through back key.
+* [X] Automatically hide the tool bar after view not scrolling for 5 seconds.

 ## Video Walkthrough